Dead K-pop star 'consumed by depression'

 Depression is more than just feeling a bit down for a few days.
 It is an illness which, at its most severe, can leave people feeling that life is no longer worth living.
 It can cause physical symptoms such as headaches, sleeplessness and constant tiredness which may last for months and months.

-People with depression can also feel anxious, irritable and agitated on a daily basis but it affects everyone differently and only in rare cases is it a reason for violence against others.
+People with depression can also feel anxious, irritable and agitated on a daily basis, but it affects everyone differently.

 If people admit their symptoms and talk to someone about their feelings, depression can usually be treated but the biggest barrier to getting help is often stigma and the fear of disclosing mental health problems.